mecid/mecid.github.io/_posts/2020-01-08-building-networking-layer-using-functions.md

 #### Conclusion
 Today we talked about building a networking layer in a very functional way.
 I'm not saying that protocols are bad or something similar.
 Protocols are awesome when you need to build a huge hierarchy of types like collections that we have in Swift standard library.

-But usually, we have mocked and real-life implementation, and this is the case where functions are more than enough.
+But usually, we have mocked and production implementation, and this is the case where functions are more than enough.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!